apache/zeppelin/docs/install/spark_cluster_mode.md

 ---
 layout: page
 title: "Apache Zeppelin on Spark cluster mode"
-description: "This document will guide you how you can build and configure the environment on 3 types of Spark cluster manager with Apache Zeppelin using docker scripts."
+description: "This document will guide you how you can build and configure the environment on 3 types of Spark cluster manager(Standalone, Hadoop Yarn, Apache Mesos) with Apache Zeppelin using docker scripts."
 group: install
 ---
 <!--